malmostad/intranet-dashboard/README.md

 * Ruby >=1.9.3
 * Ruby on Rails >=3.2
 * MySQL or PostgreSQL
-* Memcached or another cache store with ttl support
+* Memcached or other cache store with ttl support
 * LDAP or a SAML 2.0 IdP for authentication
 * LDAP directory for employee attributes
 * ImageMagick